 Explore More

-How much does it cost to start a dairy farm in Kenya?
+How much does it cost to start a dairy farming in Kenya?

-Starting a dairy farm in Kenya involves various costs depending on scale, location, and management practices.
-Below is a detailed breakdown of the costs, along with tips for success and information about Uwezo Farm, a trusted supplier of dairy cattle.
-1. Initial Investment Costs The initial investment varies based on scale (small, medium, or large), […]
+Starting a dairy farm in Kenya involves significant upfront investment and ongoing operational costs, but it can be highly profitable with proper management.
+Here’s a comprehensive breakdown of the costs based on scale, key investments, and practical tips for success: 🐄 1.
+Initial Investment Costs The initial investment varies significantly based on scale (small, medium, or […]